-Home > Eating In > By Course > Breakfast and Brunch > Crepes with Berries
+Home > Eating In > Breakfast > Crêpes with Berries

 This post may contain affiliate sales links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my full disclaimer policy for details.

-These easy-to-make blender Crepes are filled with homemade whipped cream and berries.
+These easy-to-make Crêpes with Berries and Cream are filled with homemade whipped cream and berries.
 It is perfect for breakfast or brunch.

 Total Time: 50 minutes